gtrichard/deepStats/README.md

 - **compareCurves**

 Compares the curves derived from multiple genomic signals and region sets by using bootstrapping and Wilcoxon rank-sum tests in order to identify significantly different loci (bins).
 It uses `deepTools computeMatrix --outFileNameMatrix matrix.txt` as an input file. `compareCurves --help` will give you all required information to use the tool.
 For further documentation about deepTools and how to generate the input file, please refer to: https://deeptools.readthedocs.io/en/develop/content/tools/computeMatrix.html.
-Compare

 - **compareValues**